katetotka/plt_sports_visualization/README.md

 In general, the average height is high for almost all the sports except from gymnastics.
 As it is obvious the athletes of basketball, volleyball, beach volleyball and water polo have the highest height.

 ![](https://github.com/katetotka/plt_sports_visualization/blob/main/sportsheight.png)

+### In general, is there a correlation between weight and height in this dataset?
+From the diagram below, it seems that there is a positive relationship between weight and height.
+As weight increases, the height increases respectively.